-Table 21-51 Validation Mask Preferences
+Table 19-51 Validation Mask Preferences

-Setting Description Validation Mask Table Use this to define the validation masks available to form controls. masks are regular expressions and must follow regular expressions.
+Setting Description Validation Mask Table Use this to define the validation masks available to form controls.
+Validation masks are regular expressions and must follow regular expression syntax.
 Designer provides a default set of validation masks.
 If they do not display validation masks in the form controls property sheets, enable them by clicking Restore Defaults, then clicking Apply.